Everything you need to know about real estate counterproposal

 A real estate counterproposal is a form of negotiation that can occur during a real estate purchase or sale.
-The counteroffer comes in response to a previous offer to purchase a house.
+The counteroffer comes in response to a previous real estate proposal to purchase a house.
 Typically, the seller responds to a potential buyer’s offer with a higher price and/or different terms.
 The buyer is free to accept, reject or make an additional counteroffer.

 For example, a buyer might make an offer below the listing price, proposing to buy at 200,000 a property listed for sale at 220,000.
 The seller, instead of accepting or rejecting the offer completely, can make a counteroffer at a slightly higher price, such as 210,000.